 - Course structure

-Each week, you will watch a 20-minute pre-recorded lecture, receive set readings and prepare various assignments online.
-Woolf Institute and American University tutors will support you and provide feedback throughout the course.
+Each week, you will watch a 15-20-minute pre-recorded lecture, receive set readings and prepare various assignments online.
+Tutors will support you and provide feedback throughout the course.
 Alongside fellow participants, you will be able to discuss ideas on the online discussion forum.
 You will also be expected to write two essays and a book review.